harrewarre/harrewarre.github.io/docs/blog/posts/reading-spotify-track-info-from-the-desktop-app.md

 ---
 date: 2015-10-09
+description: Spotify recently updated the desktop app again and it is once again possible to read current track info directly from it.
 slug: reading-spotify-track-info-from-the-desktop-app
-summary: Spotify recently updated the desktop app again and it is once again possible to read current track info directly from it.
 tags:
 - C#
 - Spotify
 title: Read Spotify track info using C#
 ---
 # Read Spotify track info using C#

 Spotify recently updated the desktop app again and it is once again possible to read current track info directly from it.
 Here is how you to read it using a little C# code.